 There are some slower bits where you can enjoy the views and also some faster ones, where horses gallop and you need to hold tight to not to fall off the sledges on the turns.
 It’s so much fun 😉

 To keep you warm during the ride you get blankets.
-You can take some more and also tea in a flask or something a bit stronger, which we of course did although it was 10 am (I’m Polish, hey!).
+You can take some more and also tea in a flask or something a bit stronger, which we, of course, did although it was 10 am (I’m Polish, hey!).
 After the ride, you can warm yourself up in the Inn with mulled wine and some traditional Polish food.

 To get to Regietow village from the closest big town Gorlice, you need to cross Magura – a hill with a windy road leading to the top.
 It’s nice to walk from the pass where you can leave your car to the nearby mountain hut and get some alone time with nature.

 On the way worth to see are also old orthodox churches.
-They are associated with Lemkos – small ethnic group living in Carpathian Mountains and are very interesting and picturesque buildings worth to explore.
+They are associated with Lemkos – a small ethnic group living in the Carpathian Mountains and are very interesting and picturesque buildings worth to explore.